San Marcos, California: History

-According to historical legends, the San Luis Rey Mission flocks were robbed by a small band of Native Americans in the late 18th century.
+According to some historical legends, the San Luis Rey Mission flocks were robbed by a small band of Native Americans in the late 18th century.
 Fleeing the Spanish troops, the Native Americans escaped to the hills.
 While pursuing the Native Americans in 1797 the Spaniards came upon a fertile valley, which was named Los Vallecitos de San Marcos (Little Valleys of Saint Mark) to honor the day of discovery: April 25, St. Mark’s Day.
 On April 22, 1840, Governor Juan B. Alvarado granted Rancho Vallecitos de San Marcos to his relative, Jose María Alvarado.
 Jose Alvarado was killed at the Pauma Massacre in 1846, and the land was left to his wife; she then sold the land to Lorenzo Soto.
 In the late 1850s, Soto sold part of his land to Cave Couts, and his family was soon raising livestock.
 Although Cave Couts owned the land, Major Gustavus French Merriam from Topeka, Kansas, made the first permanent settlement.
 Merriam homesteaded 160 acre in the north Twin Oaks Valley and began wine and honey production.

 German and Dutch immigrants began moving into the area in the early 1880s.
 In 1883, a few miles south of the settlement, John H. Barham (for whom the present-day Barham Drive is named) founded the first town in the area, originally situated on the southeast corner of what are now Rancho Santa Fe Road and San Marcos Boulevard.
 By 1884, the town of Barham had a post office, blacksmith, feed store and weekly newspaper.
 In 1887, the San Marcos Land Company bought almost all of the San Marcos land formerly owned by the Couts family and promptly divided the land into tracts.
 Soon the hills began attracting home-seekers.